sjsu-library/unionist/_template/unionist--text-0011.md

   </em>paper, which means absolute <em>dependence</em> on two or three individuals—it
-  is a <em>one-party</em> paper which is to be understood as opposing the democratic party—and <em>unionist</em> signifies disunion, discord and dissension, provided it is in the powr of two or three persons of pong purses, negro friendship and church and State view to create them.
+  is a <em>one-party</em> paper which is to be understood as opposing the democratic party—and <em>unionist</em> signifies disunion, discord and dissension, provided it is in the powr of two or three persons of long purses, negro friendship and church and State view to create them.
 The Advertiser which is printed at Brooklyn is conducted with far more ability than any paper which ever preceded it in that county, and is more expressive of the feelings and sentiments of the citizens.
 We doubt whether